ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/typography/index.md

 ## weight

 Font weight is the thickness of a font's stroke, with various weights used to differentiate content hierarchy.
 The bold style emphasises the importance in comparison with the regular font style in the font family.
-We use 400 for Regular and 600 for bold.
+We use 400 for regular and 600 for bold.
 Usually the bold style is assigned to headings.
 Regular text is used for body text.

 ## Line height

 Line-height, relevant to the size of the typeface itself.
 Ideal line-height for standard copy uses 1:1.5 ratio.
-The exception to this rule are headings, which need less spacing and therefore have a line-height ratio of 1:1.2.
+The exception to this rule is headings, which needs less spacing and therefore have a line-height ratio of 1:1.2.
 The line-height value is always divisible by 4 in order to support the grid.

 ## Line length

 Line-length is the number of characters displayed in a single line.
 Lines that are too long or too short can distract readers.
-For readability, limit to no more than 80 characters including spaces for desktop per line.
+For readability, limit to no more than 80 characters including spaces for desktop.
 Line length for mobile is recommended to use 40 to 60 characters including space per line.

 ## Headings